“When we are no longer able to change a situation, we are challenged to change ourselves.” -Victor Frankl

 “How did you get the courage to do that?”
 I asked.

-A relationship with our boss is toxic if our well-being and dignity is threatened in such a way that we suffer emotionally, psychologically, and even physically.
+A relationship with our boss is toxic if our well-being and dignity is threatened and we suffer emotionally, psychologically, and even physically.

-“Belonging is a feeling which I never experienced in my last job.
-Belonging emerges from developing and maintaining close relationships either with family members, friends, coworkers, or bosses.”
+“Belonging is a strong feeling which I never had in my last job.
+Belonging comes from developing and maintaining close relationships either with family members, friends, coworkers, or bosses,” he said.

 Harvard study has found that the only thing that really matters in life is your relationship to other people.

-If we feel disconnected with other people then it hurts our feelings.
+If we feel disconnected with other people then it hurts our dignity.

 He left the job because he was disconnected and found no value in the working place.

-“I’m not saying everyone should quit their job and have their own business, you can be a successful employee but the job you do must match with your personality, vision, and integrity.
+“I’m not saying everyone should quit their job and have their own business, you can be a great employee but the job you do must match with your personality, vision, and integrity,” he said.

-You must create the personality of passion and commitment for what you do, you should always enjoy what you perform.
+“We must create the personality of passion and commitment for what we do, we should always enjoy what we perform.

-“Of course, we have to accept that a punctuation mark happens in everybody’s life, the only thing we have to do is step back and take a different path,” he continued.
+“Of course, we have to accept that many short twists happen in everybody’s life, the only thing we have to do is step back and take a different path,” he continued.

-These moments remain in motion with a series of reverberations that allows us to revisit our very identity.
+By doing so we remain in motion with a series of reverberations that allows us to revisit our own identity.

-Self-reflection helps us to provide a path so that we can think properly in both personal and professional life.
+Self-reflection is a tool to provide a path so that we can think properly in both personal and professional life.

 In reality, this journey is nothing but self-reflection.